 What is Being Done?

 A Texas statewide ban on texting while driving is in effect and enforced.
-Law enforcement will be looking for drivers whose heads are down or veer out of their lane as an indication they maybe texting.
+Law enforcement will look for drivers whose heads are down or who veer out of their lane to indicate they may be texting.

-A Texas driver can still text while stopped at a red light and use GPS navigation and listen to music.
-The penalty for texting while driving is $99 and increases to $200 for a second offense.
+A Texas driver can still text while stopped at a red light, use GPS navigation, and listen to music.
+The penalty for texting while driving is $99, increasing to $200 for a second offense.